jlento/makegraph/README.md

 Phony targets, i.e. targets that are not files, are transparent.
 Full path names of the nodes are shown when cursor is hovered over.

 Dependencies are shown with lines.
 The targets are on the right and their dependencies on the left.

 ## Advice for makefiles

 - there must not be a rule for initial input files, i.e. files that make should not consider targets
+- avoid phony targets
+- avoid recursive make

 ## Examples